bmw-ece-ntust/multimedia-wireless-network/Study Notes A1.md

 # 10 Tips for Better Teamwork

-Work culture in organization has a great influence on the teamwork capabilities a group.
+Work culture in an organization has a great influence on the teamwork capabilities a group.
 Different viewpoints and experiences must come together in a productive, respectful and effective process when working as a team on a shared project.
-To achieve this certain norms in communication form by them self or are consciously formed.
-To achieve this, it is important to set clear expectations and responsibilities.
+To achieve this, certain norms in communication form by them self or are consciously formed.
+For this, it is important to set clear expectations and responsibilities.

 * Creating an environment for good and productive teamwork is based on: